 Credited as the progenitor of the automobile age, Ford hadn’t intended the mass production of motor vehicles to lead to the generation of unprecedented wealth for oil barons in the US and cartels in the Middle East.
 Instead, he envisioned bio-fuels driving significant demand for hemp, which in turn would provide a much-needed economic boost for farmers and the broader agricultural community, following the Great Depression.

-Only last week, Porsche released details of a hot new race car as the world’s first with bodywork built from hemp, saying the material is similar in weight and stiffness to traditional carbon fibre composites and that the organic ingredients used are agricultural by-products, which makes it far more environmentally friendly.
+Only recently, Porsche released details of a hot new race car as the world’s first with bodywork built from hemp, saying the material is similar in weight and stiffness to traditional carbon fibre composites and that the organic ingredients used are agricultural by-products, which makes it far more environmentally friendly.

 Similarly, the rise of companies such as DuPont was underpinned by the mass production and adoption of petrochemical based plastics and other materials such as nylon, which reduced demand for hemp.
 Then, the hemp industry was dealt a final blow when the plant was erroneously placed in the same legal category (short-sightedly) as marijuana and outlawed by most countries around 1937.